Have you ever wanted to use Cricut Iron-On Vinyl but didn’t know how to get started? If so, this article is for you.

 In the rest of this article, I’ll show you step-by-step how to cut and apply iron-on vinyl with a Cricut machine.
 I’ll go over what materials you need, and give you step-by-step instructions for how to design, cut, and weed your vinyl decal.

-You can use the following instruction as a guideline for a wide variety of iron-on projects.
+You can use the following instructions as a guideline for a wide variety of iron-on projects.
 For t-shirt-specific tips and instructions, check out: How to Make Shirts with Cricut Iron-On Vinyl.

 a roll of black vinyl, a scraper tools, a brayer, and a weeding tool on top of a blue cricut machine mat